Teen idol: Impact and influence

 The charm and charisma manifested by American actor James Dean onscreen proved strongly appealing to the audience, and his persona of youthful rebellion provided a template for succeeding generations of youth to model themselves on.
 Various artists, including Leonardo DiCaprio, Buddy Holly, and David Bowie, cited Dean as an influence.
-American singer-songwriter Taylor Swift referenced him in "Style" (2014).
+Musician Taylor Swift referenced him in "Style" (2014).
 Meanwhile, wearing white T-shirts and jeans remains iconic among young people today.

-The K-pop band Girls' Generation has generally been considered as a cultural icon of not just South Korea, but also a part of the Korean wave, the rising popularity of Korean culture on the international stage.
+The K-pop band Girls' Generation has generally been considered as a cultural icon of not just South Korea, but also a part of the Korean Wave, the rising popularity of Korean culture on the international stage.
 As of 2019, another K-pop band, BTS, was reportedly worth more than US$4.65 billion, or 0.3 percent of the GDP of their home country.
 They attracted one in every 13 foreign visitors to South Korea and were cited as one of the key acts in boosting global music sales to US$19 billion in 2018.
-Data from the International Federation of the Phonographic Industry (IFPI) shows that BTS became the best selling artists of 2020 worldwide, ahead of Taylor Swift, Drake, the Weeknd, and Billie Eilish.
+Data from the International Federation of the Phonographic Industry (IFPI) shows that BTS became the best-selling artists of 2020 worldwide, ahead of Taylor Swift, Drake, the Weeknd, and Billie Eilish.

+A 2023 report by the Federal Reserve estimated that Taylor Swift's Eras Tour was responsible for $4.6 billion of consumer spending in the United States alone; local economies were significantly boosted by her presence.
+Besides the Fed, various state and local authorities have credited Swift with increasing demand for their tourism and hospitality industries, despite the slow recovery following the COVID-19 pandemic.
+During the early 2020s, a number of American universities offered courses pertaining to Taylor Swift, her music, and her cultural impact.
+Taylor Swift is also seen as a positive role model for young people on prosocial behavior and on dealing with body-image issues and unrealistic cultural expectations.